cur33/PointsBot/README.md

 The order of these lines doesn't matter; the bot will sort them in order of point totals.

+### Make the bot a mod in your subreddit

+Some of the bot's behaviors, e.g. altering redditor flairs, require moderator permissions.
+It should require just the "Flair" and "Posts" permissions, so you don't need to grant it full permissions.

 ## Usage

 The simplest way to run the bot is to navigate to the project root directory and